Planning a Giving Day this spring semester? Looking for new ways to engage with alumni, and connect with your current students during the event?

 I know it’s hard to believe, but people love taking and posting pictures of themselves.
 This can be a great way to generate excitement and increase gifts.
 Invite donors to post a photo on social media sharing why they are proud to give.
 Or consider a “Throwback Thursday” kind of approach, where alumni share a photo of themselves back in their college days with a favorite memory.
 Tie any of these ideas to a specific hashtag so you can track participation and host a giveaway for game tickets, collegiate apparel, or other items.

 This is a proven method on Giving Day - creating urgency for matching or challenging gifts so that anyone with intent to give is more apt to do so.

 Set deadlines based on a segment’s interests.
 For those passionate about athletics or an academic department, start a competition between different groups to see who can get more donations by a specific time.
 Or establish a matching program for any gifts that come in by a particular deadline - anything that will encourage someone to make a donation right then and there instead of putting it off (and potentially forgetting to do so) is key.

-You can’t thank your donors too much - make sure you have at least one text message planned, thanking everyone that gave and sharing the outcomes of the Giving Day campaign.
+You can’t thank your donors too much - ALWAYS send a thank you.
+Schools that skip post giving day thank you's risk seeming dismissive of their door gifts.
+Make sure you have a thank you email on deck and at least one text message planned, thanking everyone that gave and sharing the outcomes of the Giving Day campaign.
 Be sure to close with a call to action to keep them engaged in the future.